musement/api-documentation/Authentication.md

 ### Authentication response

-All the authentication requests, despite the grant type, has the same response.
+All the authentication requests, despite the grant type, have the same response.
 The information you need to save are `access_token` and `refresh_token`.
 The value of `access_token` is the value you have to pass in the `Authentication` header in all your request.

 ##### _Example_